SixLabors/docs/articles/imagesharp/security.md

 - Use `Identify()` first whenever a full decode is not necessary.
 - Use `GetPixelMemorySize()` during identify-based preflight when you need a decoded memory budget check.
 - Use `TargetSize`, `MaxFrames`, and `SkipMetadata` to shrink decode cost up front.
-- Prefer `IgnoreNone` or the default `IgnoreNonCritical` over broader error ignoring on untrusted inputs.
+- Prefer [`Strict`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.Strict) or the default [`IgnoreAncillary`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreAncillary) over broader error ignoring on untrusted inputs.
 - Restrict the enabled format modules when your workload only needs a few codecs.
 - Use allocator limits and host-level request limits together rather than relying on only one layer.